Comparing Chemically Resistant Vacuum Pumps: Chemker 300 vs. Rocker 300C

 Choosing a new vacuum pump for your lab requires balancing important considerations including cost/longevity, performance/versatility, and power/size, but it can be simple.
 This article compares two of Sterlitech’s leading chemically resistant pumps: the Chemker 300 and the Rocker 300C.
 Both pumps are manufactured by Rocker Scientific Co. and used for widespread applications in filtration technology.

-Chemical resistance and PTFE
+Chemical Resistance and PTFE

-A solvent resistant vacuum pump is a critical piece of equipment for labs working with organic extractions, including cannabis extraction, natural products for pharmaceuticals, food safety.
+A solvent resistant vacuum pump is a critical piece of equipment for labs working with organic extractions, natural products for pharmaceuticals, food safety.
 Both the Chemker 300 and the Rocker 300C are designed with chemically resistant polytetrafluoroethylene (PTFE) materials, which do not react with corrosive gases, with the exception of highly acidic/alkaline substances.
 Renowned for its non-stick properties, PTFE is a fluorinated polymer and has high chemical resistance to both aqueous and organic solvents because of the strength of the C-F bonding network [1, 2].

 Chemker 300